Autumn employment law: legislation update and FAQ

 It should emphasise when they need to self-isolate and warn that they must not attend work.
 It should be highlighted that failure to comply would be a disciplinary offence which could result in action being taken against them up to and including dismissal.

-This information was up to date at the time of recording (7th October 2020).
+This information was up to date at the time of recording (7th October 2020) and has further been amended on 22nd October 2020.